JeweledAuto26/Java/README.md

-# Java
+# Java Program 1
-Some programs I have coded in Java
+DEmonsrates a linked list of integers